A quick guide to the current stage of reopening Toronto.

 General admission tickets can be bought online or in person, with the museum’s limit of individual galleries to allow for physical distancing.
 See other new practices and policies being implemented to ensure a safe and enjoyable experience.

-The museum will be open with limited capacity and an adjusted schedule.
+The museum is open with limited capacity and a modified schedule.
 Visitors are being encouraged to buy tickets in advance from online ticket partners.
 The Museum Shop is also open.
 See other reopening health and safety updates at the museum.

 Toronto History Museums are accessible to the public via outdoor walking tours through HistoricTO.
 Tickets are limited for safety precautions and include historical venues like Spadina House and Fort York.

-The Ontario Science Centre will remain closed until further notice but is offering Summer with Science activities online.
+The Ontario Science Centre will remain closed until further notice.

 The park will remain closed until further notice.

 Indoor and outdoor tour and guide services are now open.